JetBrains/kotlin-web-site/docs/topics/js/js-react.md

    {validate="false"}

-   Kotlin/JS projects are automatically bundled with all of your code and its dependencies into a single JavaScript file with the same name as the project: `confexplorer.js` when you build them.
+   Kotlin/JS projects are automatically bundled with all of your code and its dependencies into a single JavaScript file with the same name as the project, `confexplorer.js`, when you build them.
 As a typical [JavaScript convention](https://faqs.skillcrush.com/article/176-where-should-js-script-tags-be-linked-in-html-documents), the content of the body (including the `root` div) is loaded first to ensure that the browser loads all page elements before the scripts.

 * A code snippet in `src/main/kotlin/Main.kt`: